-Under a retirement pension program, the employer entrusts an outside financial institution to manage a fund from which a retiring employee receives an annuity or a lump-sum pay.
+Under a retirement pension program, the employer entrusts an outside financial institution to manage a fund from which a departing employee receives an annuity or a lump-sum pay.
+An employee who is aged 55 or over and has subscribed to the pension for 10 years or longer can receive an annuity.
+An employee who does not meet the above-mentioned requirements can receive a lump-sum pay.
+Those who meet the requirements for annuity can still opt for a lump-sum pay.